Deathconsciousness: Reception and legacy

-On its release, pseudonymous staff reviewer 204409, writing for Sputnikmusic, gave it four-and-a-half stars out of five.
+On its release, Sputnikmusic gave it four-and-a-half stars out of five.
 Another review from Dakota West Foss gave it five stars.
 At the same website, the album placed at number 94 on its "Top 100 Albums of the Decade" list.
-Writing for Metal Storm, reviewer jupitreas praised the album as "easily the most important album of the year so far" despite acknowledging its lack of originality and occasional excess length.
+Metal Storm praised the album as "easily the most important album of the year so far" despite acknowledging its lack of originality and occasional excess length.
 He described the album as a "lo-fi masterpiece" that evokes a harrowing and overwhelmingly somber mood, stating that it "makes funeral doom records sound like Barney's theme song".

 In retrospective reviews, Mirco Leier from laut.de described the album as "the opposite of an antidepressant", highlighting its bleak emotional tone and intense portrayal of depressive states.
 He noted that Deathconsciousness is not conventionally sad, but instead evokes a sense of emotional numbness akin to a "musical black hole".
 Leier characterized the album as a vacuum of feeling, where grief and desolation manifest as overwhelming weight, likening it to "music-turned-inability-to-feel-anything".
 Loyola Phoenixs Audrey Hogan described it as an emotionally overwhelming and thematically dense work that defined a difficult period of her life.
 Reflecting on the album's impact, Hogan emphasized how tracks such as "The Big Gloom" could evoke a "deeply primal, all-consuming sadness" from the opening notes.
 She noted that the album encapsulates "a deeply depressed state" through its fusion of many genres, calling it "a feat of low-budget recording and post-anything instrumentals".

 Holden Seidlitz of Stereogum described Deathconsciousness as "morbid, ambitious, densely orchestrated, by turns barbituric and corrosive", characterizing it as an apocalyptic work shaped by the awareness of mortality.
 Seidlitz highlighted its reputation as a frequent contender for "saddest album of all time", alongside Mount Eerie's A Crow Looked at Me (2017), and remarked that it is "the kind of music you listen to when you want more weight".
 Writing for Vice, John Hill described the album as "arguably one of the greatest double LPs of all time", emphasizing its stylistic range and emotional resonance.
 Hill praised the album's do-it-yourself (DIY) ethos and lo-fi production, describing it as "a record made by an everyman, even though it's a work of near-genius", quoting Jonathan Tuite, owner of The Flenser.
-Mike LeSuer of Flood described the album as a "meme-worthy cultural moment".
+Mike LeSuer of Flood Magazine described the album as a "meme-worthy cultural moment".
 "Earthmover" has since become one of the band's most celebrated works, and it gained renewed popularity through viral social media content.
 The opening track "A Quick One Before the Eternal Worm Devours Connecticut" was sampled by the producer John Mello for a song by the American rapper Lil Peep on a track titled "Shiver" (2016).
 For the week ending April 18, 2024, "A Quick One Before the Eternal Worm Devours Connecticut" debuted at number 30 on the TikTok Billboard Top 50 chart.